Software-Improvement-Group/sigridci/docs/azure-devops.md

 Note the name of the branch, which is `main` in the example but might be different for your repository.
 In general, most older projects will use `master` as their main branch, while more recent projects will use `main`.

 Commit and push this file to the repository, so that Azure DevOps can use this configuration file for your pipeline.
 If you already have an existing pipeline configuration, simply add these steps to it.

+**Security note:** The `softwareimprovementgroup/sigridci:azure` Docker image deliberately runs as root (in other words, we deliberately did not include a `USER` instruction in the Dockerfile that generates this image).
+Based on [Microsoft's documentation](https://learn.microsoft.com/en-us/azure/devops/pipelines/process/container-phases?view=azure-devops&tabs=yaml#linux-based-containers), we understand that Linux-based Docker images used in Azure DevOps need to run as root (fifth requirement).

 ### Alternative 1b: Download Sigrid CI client script